-There are men who are more comfortable being bossed around by an aggressive woman, and there are men who prefer to have total control with a woman doing nothing more than following, and most men are in between.
-But there are some commonalities.
+There are men who are more comfortable being bossed around by an aggressive woman, and there are men who prefer to have total control with a woman doing nothing more than following.
+And most men are in between.

 Most of men’s mate-competition behaviour comes from our accomplishments.
 It’s what we’ve done.
 But even today, a lot of my very liberated female students do admit to still feeling a strong impulse to feather a nest.
 They do see their homes as reflections of themselves.

-The problem is that many men see this as never-ending, when to their spouse it’s merely an innocent natural next step in realizing their larger imagined result.
-But that is not a goal that is shared by their partner.
+The problem is that many men see this as never-ending, when to their spouse it’s merely an innocent natural next-step in realizing their larger imagined result.
+But that is often not a goal that is shared by their partner.

-There are men who feel they have literally spent lifetimes in that pursuit of a never-endingly different house.
-But here’s the notable part: he will actually volunteer to do many of these things out of love, even though he personally sees zero value in doing them.
+There are many men who feel they have literally spent lifetimes in that pursuit of a never-endingly different house.
+But here’s the notable part: basically all of them actually volunteered to do those things out of love, even though they personally saw zero value in doing them.
 This is no small detail.

-When a spouse says their partner doesn’t love them because they forget our anniversary, be reminded that from their perspective, they may also have worked for six months to earn the money to pay for an engagement ring, or to pay a large portion of a wedding that wasn’t very important to that half of the couple.
+When a spouse says their partner doesn’t love them because ‘he forget our anniversary,’ be reminded that from the man’s perspective, he may feel that he worked (sacrificed) for six months to earn the money to pay for an engagement ring, or to pay for a large portion of a fancy wedding that wasn’t very important to him.

-They may also have spend that money on accomplishing some home renovation they had no interest in doing nor paying for.
+They may also have spent large sums of money on accomplishing those home renovation they had no interest in doing nor paying for.
 And yet many men will note that they’ll often surrender half of their working year to pay for whatever it is.
 Think about that.
 Why?

-A partners may be complaining and that can really be hard to listen to.
-But keep in mind, someone giving up six months of salary –six months of their labour– for a partner’s dreams…
+A partner may be complaining during construction, and that can really be hard to listen to, but keep in mind, someone giving up six months of salary –six months of their labour– for a partner’s dreams… That’s pretty sweet.

 Something like that is only done because someone loves us and it’s important to us.
-It’s the same sort of reason a woman will do things for your kids even though they can’t pay her back.
+It’s the same sort of reason a woman will do things for their kids even though they can’t pay her back.
 That’s what love does.
+It gives.

-It’s so true it’s often funny, but most guys still can’t write a very romantic birthday card.
-But a lot of them work way more hours for things their partner wants than for things they want.
+We often don’t need much.
 For a lot of guys their house is just that other building near their garage, or in front of their deck, or its where their TV sits.

-Things male clients complain about really often?
+Other things male clients complain about really often?
 Being talked to like children.
-I know those who do it don’t mean to do it, but just listen in a grocery store or at the Farmer’s Market some time soon.
+I know those who do it don’t mean to do it, but just listen in a grocery store or at the Farmer’s Market some time.
 Many women are shocked when I take them and have them listen in this way.